eoinkelly/notes/databases/postgresql/performance-monitoring.md

         * they will not update if you are within a transaction block so you don't have to worry about the numbers changing under you

-TODO: WHich of those tables is most useful (Sat 28 Mar 08:37:38 2015)
+TODO: Which of those tables is most useful (Sat 28 Mar 08:37:38 2015)

 ```sql
 -- show the usage of all indexes in the current database